 Athletes have long known about the benefits of a powerful hormone called insulin-like growth factor-1, or IGF-1.
-Now, mainstream research is showing that IGF-1’s benefits for men can extend beyond the gym and into everyday life.
+Now, mainstream research is showing that IGF-1’s benefits for men can extend beyond the gym and into everyday life by IGF 1 treatment for Men.
 Exciting new findings are revealing that IGF-1 can help protect cells, fight off diseases of aging, and promote overall health for millions of men who may not even realize they are suffering from a deficiency in this critical hormone.

 Few people realize, however, that many of HGH’s most powerful benefits are actually due to its conversion to IGF-1 in the liver.
 In fact, HGH therapy, along with direct IGF-1 therapy, is one of the best ways to increase IGF-1 levels.

 The most common cause of IGF-1 deficiency among men is aging.
-Other common causes of IGF-1 deficiency include liver disease, pituitary tumors, gene mutations, head injuries or trauma, infections, radiation, and surgery.
+Other common causes of IGF-1 (Insulin-like Growth Factor 1) deficiency include liver disease, pituitary tumours, gene mutations, head injuries or trauma, infections, radiation, and surgery.

 Men with cardiovascular disease have depressed serum IGF-1 levels.
 The worse the disease, the lower the IGF-1 levels.
 This is in part due to the way IGF-1 interacts with the very delicate, innermost layer of cells in arties, called the endothelial layer.
 Researchers increasingly understand that atherosclerosis, or the development of arterial plaque, begins with subtle injuries to the endothelial layer.
 In its early stages, this is known as endothelial dysfunction and is the first step on the road to serious heart disease.
 IGF-1 fights endothelial dysfunction in several ways: